heavyblotto/memorativa/docs/1-vision/i-vision.md

 4. Ideal counterpart: When the object disappears from the field of his perception, the ideal counterpart alone remains.

-5. Concept remains: This remaining ideal counterpart is the concept of the object.
+5. Idea remains: This remaining ideal counterpart is the idea of the object.

 The synthesis of concepts

-6. The wider the range of our experience, the larger becomes the number of our concepts.
+6. The wider the range of our experience, the larger becomes the number of our ideas.

-7. Moreover, concepts are not by any means found in isolation one from the other.
+7. Moreover, ideas are not by any means found in isolation one from the other.
 They combine to form an ordered and systematic whole.

-8. The concept "organism," e.g., combines with those of "development according to law," "growth," and others.
+8. The concept "organism," e.g., combines with the ideas of "development according to law," "growth," and others.

-9. Other concepts based on particular objects fuse completely with one another.
+9. Other ideas based on particular objects fuse completely with one another.

-10. All concepts formed from particular lions fuse in the universal concept "lion."
+10. All ideas formed from particular lions fuse in the universal concept "lion."

-11. In this way, all the separate concepts combine to form a closed, conceptual system within which each has its special place.
+11. In this way, all the separate ideas combine to form a closed, conceptual system within which each has its special place.

-12. Ideas do not differ qualitatively from concepts.
-They are but fuller, more saturated, more comprehensive concepts.
+12. Concepts do not differ qualitatively from ideas.
+They are but fuller, more saturated, more comprehensive concepts that include relationships.

 With this "model of thought", you can begin to design a system that reflects an inner ecology of thinking, so that you may better regard and attend to this "systematic whole" that serves as an interior cosmos[^2].